 If it is some time since you had pancreatic cancer treatment

 If it is some time since you had treatment such as chemotherapy or surgery (unless you had your spleen removed), you will be at lower risk of becoming seriously ill – unless you have other health conditions that increase your risk.
-But make sure you follow the advice about social distancing above.
-You can read more on the GOV.UK website.
+But make sure you follow the current guidance.